Home » Type » Soups + Stews » Vegan Corn Chowder

 • Start with sauteing the onion, celery, and red bell pepper for 7 minutes, adding the garlic and thyme after 5 minutes.

-• Add the corn, potatoes, bay leaves, and pour the vegetable broth over top and cook at a slow boil for 15 minutes.
+• Add the corn, potatoes, and bay leaves, and pour the vegetable broth over top and cook at a slow boil for 15 minutes.

 side by side photos showing the process of preparing vegan corn chowder.